svgeesus/ondesModulaire/offsets/offsets.md

 8.13 x 9.14mm size.
 0.2" (5.08mm) x 0.1" (2.54mm) pin spacing

-Get tempco of the Thonk Alpha pot (but ratiometric, so does not matter).
+Unspecified tempco of the Thonk Alpha pot (but ratiometric, so does not matter).

 Thonkikon jacks at the bottom of the panel.